 I led the first days mission for the 49th Wing with all 36 aircraft.
 Our regular ordnance carried was 2-1000 lb.
 GP bombs per aircraft.
 Four aircraft of our Wing were germ carriers with two 500 lb. size germ bombs each with VT fuzes.
-I observed quite a few trucks headed south.
-I made This flight of germ carriers was the last flight in our formation.
+This flight of germ carriers was the last flight in our formation.
 Our assignment that day was the bridge and area near Yong-mi-dong.
 We were the first jet unit to attack and followed the B-26's.
 We came in up the West coast of North Korea, turned east at the mouth of the Chong Chong river, and bombed from north to south.
-The GP bombs were dropped on the bridge near Yong-mi-dong crossing and personnel area about 30 miles southwest of the Taeryong River and on anti-aircraft positions around it.
+The GP bombs were dropped on the bridge near Yong-mi-dong crossing the Taeryong River and on anti-aircraft positions around it.
 The germ bombs were dropped along the road that runs between Yong-mi-dong and the bridge.
-We withdrew back to the coast for our to the 8th Squadron carried germ bombs.
-All return course.
-All 36 of our aircraft were on and off the target according to the scheduled time allow-
+We withdrew back to the coast for our return course.
+All 36 of our aircraft were on and off the target according to the scheduled time allowed, which was 4 minutes.